Published on March 1st, 2023 by Aristofanis Papadatos

 Semiconductor stocks are a major part of the broader tech sector.
 Chips are manufactured for use in many of the devices we can’t do without, such as computers and smartphones.

-Demand for these devices is not likely to slow any time soon–meaning the top semiconductor manufacturers are highly profitable.
-Many return excess cash to shareholders through dividends and share repurchases.
+Demand for these devices is robust and is not likely to slow any time soon.
+As a result, the top semiconductor manufacturers are highly profitable.
+Many of them return excess cash to shareholders through dividends and share repurchases.

 Semiconductor stocks could provide attractive future returns.
 With this in mind, we created a list of 50+ semiconductor stocks.